The Plan for Hiking in Sapa Vietnam

 I had a plan for Hiking in Sapa Vietnam…..
 Well, kind of did anyway..
 Things went a little bit wrong, but this proved to be on of the greatest experiences of my life!
 Let me tell you all about it.
 The plan was that I would meet Long, a young man I met via Couchsurfing at the Red Bridge in Hanoi and we would take a bus to Sapa, then go up to his friend’s house in the mountains and stay overnight.
 It all sounded awesome.
 Due to language barrier issues, a lot of things didn’t get conveyed to me as well as they should have.
 Questions I would have asked out of instinct were left rattling around in my brain.
 We were not to have enough time to do any shopping between my flight arrival and the bus departure, so my host said just leave everything up to him and we would be fine.

 We were late getting to the bus, but luckily the bus was late leaving anyway.
 The company is called Queen Cafe Open Bus and it is a really bad experience.
+With hiking holidays, it usually is easier if you hire or take a car or campervan.
+It will make your life so much easier and means you can do things at your own pace.
+Most countries are pretty easy to drive in and you can usually find information online to help, like this guide to driving in iceland (another popular hiking destination) for example.
+However, that is not the case in Vietnam and so I was limited slightly, which is why I ended up choosing the bus.
 Looking back, I can plainly see they have horrible reviews and would not have selected this on my own.
 The staff on board was very rude and insisted on putting me in the very last seat of the bus.
 Next time I will pull a Rosa Parks and create a big scene.
 There is no place to put your belongings, and no room to stretch out and once you are in, you are in!
 You can’t get up to walk around.
 Picture yourself inside the cowling of a riding lawnmower and you will get the idea.
 On top of all of that, the guy next to me constantly fidgeted with the windows, shades, his cell phone, etc. We were squeezed right up against one another.
 It was raining when we arrived and you had to stand in the rain while a long line of people took time to remove their shoes before being allowed on the bus.

 We left at around 11 PM and arrived in the wee hours of the morning.
 The shitty bus company does not turn on any lights, making it very difficult to get your bearings or find your belongings.
 I left something rather important and we had to march back 30 minutes later and wake up the driver to let me back in.
 It was a mess.